Edit

 Try out Data Factory in Microsoft Fabric, an all-in-one analytics solution for enterprises.
 Microsoft Fabric covers everything from data movement to data science, real-time analytics, business intelligence, and reporting.
 Learn how to start a new trial for free!

-Data flows are available both in Azure Data Factory and Azure Synapse Pipelines.
+Data flows are available in both Azure Data Factory pipelines and Azure Synapse Analytics pipelines.
 This article applies to mapping data flows.
-If you are new to transformations, please refer to the introductory article Transform data using a mapping data flow.
+If you're new to transformations, refer to the introductory article Transform data using mapping data flows.

 Array function list

 Array functions perform transformations on data structures that are arrays.
-These include special keywords to address array elements and indexes:
+Special keywords address array elements and indexes:

-• #acc represents a value that you wish to include in your single output when reducing an array
+• #acc represents a value that you want to include in your single output when you reduce an array.

 Array function Task